Titanfall (video game): Cheating and current status

 Starting in 2019, the game's status has been questioned.
 Customers reported matchmaking issues, years of DDOS attacks and some reported the game thinks they do not have all DLC map packs installed when they do.
-The game has been called abandonware, unplayable, and "utterly broken".
+The game has been called "unplayable" and "utterly broken".

 Its Steam release is marked with an "Overwhelmingly negative" response from user reviews.
 The game has been reported to suffer from numerous unpatched vulnerabilities that can be used to crash or overload servers and disconnect players.
 On April 5, 2021, Respawn Entertaintment said via Twitter "We're aware of ongoing DDOS attacks affecting @Titanfallgame.To the Titanfall community: Help is coming ASAP".

 On July 4, 2021, the game Apex Legends, also by Respawn Entertainment, was hacked to include instead of the usual playlists, the URL "savetitanfall.com" with the subheader, "[Titanfall 1] is being attacked so is Apex".
 Those affected by the hack were reported to be unable to join other playlists.
-Because of this hack the game was rendered unplayable.
+Because of this hack, the game was rendered unplayable.
 The advertised website claims EA and Respawn Entertainment are "...willingly pretending that they do not know about the situation."
 Going further, claiming EA and Respawn are committing "fraud" by continuing to sell the game.
-Given the game's instability and low player count, Respawn Entertainment announced that they will be ending sales of Titanfall and removing the game from subscription services on March 1, 2022.
+Given the game's instability and low player count, Respawn Entertainment announced that they would be ending sales of Titanfall and removing the game from subscription services on March 1, 2022.
+However, should a player still own the game, the servers will still be available.